SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Teachings.md

 **Student Mentoring:** Since graduate school, I have assisted my advisors in mentoring undergraduate, graduate, and high school students.
 We work together on different research projects, some of which have been published in top-tier journals.
-Now, as a postdoc at MIT, I lead multiple teams each year through MIT’s Undergraduate Research Opportunities Program, where I guide students from diverse fields like computer science, EECS, AI, CEE, and urban planning to collaborate on various projects.
+Now, as a postdoc at MIT, I lead multiple teams through MIT’s Undergraduate Research Opportunities Program, where I guide students from diverse fields like computer science, EECS, AI, CEE, and urban planning to work on various projects.

 **Outreach:** I've been serving as an [online technology blogger](https://www.zhihu.com/people/hu-song-hua-39) since